Your membership has expired

 “A passenger got into the passenger-side middle-row seat, and the seat fold-up button was accidentally bumped while the person was trying to get situated and buckled,” a person wrote after a December 2025 incident.
 “The seat began moving and folding forward, pinning the passenger between the seat they were in and the back of the front seat.
 This incident hurt the passenger, who had the force of the seat against her, and it frightened her very badly.
 If the door had been locked, the passenger would not have been able to be helped out and could have sustained worse injuries.”

 Another complaint, from December 2025, said an occupant had been injured after getting caught between a folding second-row seat and the doorframe while exiting a vehicle, and a dealership representative responded that there’s no sensor that stops the seats from folding or sliding.
+(Hyundai says that the seat has what it calls "anti-pinch logic.")
 “This is a safety concern for any passengers on the 2nd and 3rd rows, especially children,” the complaint said.
 A third complaint from November 2025 involved an incident with an unsold car still at a dealership, but it didn’t result in injuries.

 2026 Hyundai Palisade Calligraphy warning display on screen